Overview: Introduction to Cancer

 The abnormal growth and division observed in cancer cells is caused by damage in these cells' DNA (genetic material inside cells that determines cellular characteristics and functioning).
 There are a variety of ways that cellular DNA can become damaged and defective.
 For example, environmental factors (such as exposure to tobacco smoke) can initiate a chain of events that results in cellular DNA defects that lead to cancer.
 Alternatively, defective DNA can be inherited from your parents.

 As cancer cells divide and replicate themselves, they often form into a clump of cancer cells known as a tumor.
 Tumors cause many of the symptoms of cancer by pressuring, crushing and destroying surrounding non-cancerous cells and tissues.

 Tumors come in two forms; benign and malignant.
 Benign tumors are not cancerous, thus they do not grow and spread to the extent of cancerous tumors.
 Benign tumors are usually not life threatening.
-Malignant tumors, on the other hand, grow and spread to other areas of the body.
+Malignant (also known as cancerous) tumors, on the other hand, grow and spread to other areas of the body.
 The process whereby cancer cells travel from the initial tumor site to other parts of the body is known as metastasis.